ntokos/check-aloxe/README.md

     vars.aloxe_timeout = 20
 }
 ```
-3. Then create a number of services that use the command on the hosts.
-In Icinga2 these is much easy to do by using apply rules.
+3. Then create a number of services (e.g. inside your *services.conf* file) that use the command on the hosts.
+In Icinga2 this is much easy to do by using apply rules.

 Here are some examples:
 - create services to check couplers status for each desired crystal:
 ```processing